 No directors have material interests in contracts or proposed contracts with the company.

 Company Secretary

 The company secretary is Jean Bray.
-Jean was appointed to the position of secretary on 8 July 2009.
+Jean was appointed to the position of secretary on 8 July 2008.
+Jean is retired and volunteers her time for a number of community based organisations.